trollcop/usbimager/README.md

 3. the image file will be saved on your Desktop, its name is in the 1st row

 The generated image file is in the form "usbimager-(datetime).dd", generated with the current timestamp.
 If "Compress" option is checked, then a ".bz2" suffix will be added, and the image will be compressed using bzip2.
-It has much better ratio than gzip deflate.
+It has much better compression ratio than gzip deflate.

 Note: on Linux, if ~/Desktop is not found, then ~/Downloads will be used.
 If even that doesn't exists, then the image file will be saved in your home directory.
 On other platforms the Desktop always exists, but if by any chance not, then the current directory is used.